deep100x/Coffee-king-website/README.md

 # coffee-king

-Hi i am deep kothari😎.
+Hi i am Deep Kothari😎.
-I am from surat,⛪ Gujarat.
+I am from surat, Gujarat, India.
-I made this static website🎯 from scrach.
-This website is made for 1540 screens.
+Currently i am learning full stack web development.

-If you have nay queries related to this, You can email me on Email : deepk289110@gmail.com
+If you have nay queries related to this, You can email me on deepk289110@gmail.com